ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

-If you want to overwrite instead of append text: dumpobject(TechTree,"w") If you want to dump functions as well: dumptable(TechTree,nil,true) If you want to save the text then Debug>Write Logs
+If you want to overwrite instead of append text: dumpobject(TechTree,"w") If you want to dump functions as well: dumptable(TechTree,nil,true) If you want to save the console text: Debug>Write Logs (very helpful for examining an object)

 you can paste chunks of scripts to test out: local templates = DataInstances.BuildingTemplate